dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 Hi Gica Galbenu,

-I have no experience with PHP whatsoever so I can't really comment on that.
+I have little experience with PHP, so I can't really comment on that.
 In general, however, entities should not be injected—entities are data returned by method calls on domain services.
 Neither should domain entities be exposed through your API—you expose simple DTOs through your API and keep your domain entities internal.

 ---
 #### Sia - 16 September 16